5 REASONS FOR SMALL BUSINESSES TO DEVELOP AN EMPLOYEE MANUAL—PART 5

 A typical communication from a management level employee underscores this notion.
 The employee contacted an attorney for advice on how to approach her employer who was not adhering to the policies set out in the employee handbook, citing a significant drop in employee morale and efficiency as well as increasing labor costs as a direct result of the employer’s failure to enforce its own policies.
 The manager was advised to produce documentation to her boss revealing the connection between the failure to enforce the policies and decreased productivity and higher labor costs.
 Not every employee will have such evidence at their disposal, but this manager did.
 Armed with this documentation, she was able to convince the business owner to revise their policies and begin enforcing them consistently and fairly.
 Morale promptly began to turn around, and along with it, employee productivity.

 There is often a strong correlation between morale, efficiency, and labor costs based on whether an employee feels valued by their employer and whether they are treated fairly.
-Let the San Diego employment lawyers at Gehres Law Group, P.C. help your company develop or update your employee policy manual/handbook so your small business can begin maximizing employee productivity.
+Let the San Diego employment lawyers at Gehres Law Library, P.C. help your company develop or update your employee policy manual/handbook so your small business can begin maximizing employee productivity.
 Call us for a free evaluation at 877-333-2420 or (858) 964-2314.

 FN1: Sirota, Mischkind, and Meltzer, “Why Your Employees are Losing Motivation” Working Knowledge for Business Leaders, Harvard Business School, April 10, 2006 at http://hbswk.hbs.edu/archive/5289.html